-a.
-Draw the project diagram and determine the critical path.

-- b.
-Find the earliest and latest start time of each activity. - c.
+- a.
+Draw the project diagram, determine the critical path, and find the earliest and latest start time of each activity. - b.
 Just as the project is about to begin, you are informed that activity D will now have 15 days duration, because of an accident investigation ongoing at the subcontractor responsible for the activity.
-Determine the effect on the project's finish date, and discuss strategies you could use to complete the project.
+Determine the effect on the project's finish date, and discuss strategies you could use to complete the project. - c.
+If you can find a new sub-contractor that costs \$1000 per day more than the activity D contractor, and who can complete the activity in 8 days, will you hire them?
+Justify your answer.